 We recommend applicants take the exam in the Spring but no later than September of the year before admission.
-The DGSOM admissions committee will not review applications that do not contain MCAT scores.
+Although it does not specify a minimum score, the DGSOM admissions committee will not review applications that do not contain MCAT scores.

-The other key component of your application will be the letters of recommendation.
-You are required to submit three to five letters of recommendation, two of which must be from previous instructors.
+The other key requirements for UCLA Medical School are your letters of recommendation.
+You must submit three to five letters of recommendation, two of which must be from previous instructors.
 ULCA Medical School will only accept letters of recommendation through the online application.

-After your MCAT scores and letters of recommendation, you will need your transcripts.
-Before submitting your application to UCLA Medical School, you will need to request a complete set of official transcripts to be forwarded directly through the AMCAS by the registrar of each school you have attended.
+UCLA Medical School requires your transcripts.
+Before submitting your application, you will need to request a complete set of official transcripts to be forwarded directly through the AMCAS by the registrar of each school you have attended.

 The Admissions Committee will not accept unofficial transcripts.

-While your letters of recommendation may show the Admissions Committee about your previous experiences, your personal statement will be the best place to talk about your experiences.
-Detailing any research, volunteer work, clinical work, or publications are essential to your application.
+Your personal statement will be the best place to talk about your experiences.
+Details of any research, volunteer work, clinical work, or publications will bolster your application.

-Once you have completed all aspects of the primary application, it will be reviewed by the Admissions Committee at DGSOM.
-Select candidates will submit a secondary application.
-This will consist of answering several short questions that vary in structure but have a similar theme: extracurricular activities that have prepared you for medical school.
+Once you have completed all aspects of the primary application, the Admissions Committee at DGSOM will review it.
+Select candidates will submit a secondary application consisting of short answer questions.
+They vary in structure but have a similar theme: extracurricular activities that have prepared you for medical school.

 Because there are multiple questions, you will want to focus on one activity in detail for each one.
 Be as concise, clear, and detailed as possible.